Equinoxtic/NocticOS/README.md

 * Let it finish.
 * Now check if the NocticOS folder is in the directory `C:\Users\<YourUser>`, You should see it there.

-Once you have followed those steps. open up your desired Terminal (Command Prompt, PowerShell or Windows Terminal)

-Now type in, `cd NocticOS`, and then `code .`

-After running `code .` it should open up VS-Code and the project.

 ### Additional Note

 If you wanna get an older version of NocticOS, please visit the releases page.